More about: 10 Things to Do near Stonehenge

 How to get to Avebury

-2. Walk around Avebury
+2. Take a stroll around Avebury

-- Go and see the mansions I mentioned earlier.
+- Visit the mansions I mentioned earlier.

-3. Stroll around Lacock
+3. Stroll through Lacock

 The village is situated in the north of Wiltshire, relatively close to Bath.
 Its origins date back to the 11th century, although its importance grew two centuries later when the nearby abbey was founded.

-Getting to Lacock
+How to get to Lacock

-- Train London-Chippenham and bus to Lacock.
+- Train from London to Chippenham and then a bus to Lacock.

 - Train to Bath and bus to Lacock.